hdbayani-sys/project2_Blackjack/README.md

 ## 🗃The Classes🗃

 ### 1. Card
-  The Card class represents a single card with the following attributes:
+  - The Card class represents a single card with the following attributes:
     1. Suit - Spade, Club, Heart, or Diamond,
     2. Rank - Ranging to an Ace, number cards 2-10, Jacks, Queens, and Kings,
     3. Value - Numerical values from 1-11

 ### 2. Deck
-  The Deck class represents the standard 52-deck of card objects that have the attributes from the Card class.
+  - The Deck class represents the standard 52-deck of card objects that have the attributes from the Card class.
 It has the following attributes:

-    1. cards - An empty list which is later filled by all possible playing cards using a loop.
+    1. cards - An empty list which is later filled by all possible playing cards with their values using a loop.

-  Furthermore, it has the following methods:
+  - Furthermore, it has the following methods:
     1. shuffle() - Shuffles the Cards list through a "random" function random.shuffle().
     2. deal() - Removes the first-most card on the Cards list.

 ### 3. Hand
-  The Hand class represent the cards being held by a Player and a Dealer and the total points the cards are valued.
+  - The Hand class represents the cards being held by a Player and a Dealer and the total points the cards are valued.
+It has the following attributes:
+    1. card - An empty list that stores the cards that either a player or the dealer has

+  - Furhtermore, it has the following methods:
+    1. total() - Stores the current total of the card list and handles the Ace point if it's either 11 points or 1.
+It sends back the current summation.
+    2. is_blackjack() - Checks if the current summation from total() is 21 AND the number of cards in the card list is 2.
+If so, it will send back True, otherwise, it will send back False.
+    3.  is_bust() - Similar in structure to is_blackjack(), it checks if the current summation from total() is 22 and above.
+If so, sends back True, otherwise, False.

 ### 4. Player
+  - The Player class represents a human player.
+It has the following attributes:
+    1. name - Player_x, where x is a number ranging from 1-7.
+    2. balance - All players start with 10000 which increase or decrease depending on the bet made and whether they wonor lost the round.
+    3. bet - The amount from the balance that the players will "pay" to play a round of Blackjack.
+    4. hand - Provides the player access to their own Hand class.

+  - Furthermore, it has the following methods:
+    1. place_bet() - Allows the player to place a bet and is stored in attribute bet.
+The input must be a number AND is less than or equal to the balance while being greater than zero.
+    2. hit(deck) - Gives a player a card from the deck and adds it to their hand.
+    3. stand() - Ends a players turn by giving the BlackjackGame the signal to end their turn.

 ### 5. Dealer
+  - The Dealer class represents a dealer controlled by the computer.
+It has the following attributes:
+    1. hand - Provides the dealer access to their own Hand class.

+  - Furthermore, it has the following methods:
+    1. play_turn() - Allows the dealer to draw a card if their current hand doesn't sum up to 17 or more and stops until the hand does sum up to 17 or more.

 ### 6. BlackjackGame
+  - The Blackjackgame class is what's called the "main controller" since it is the that allows the subsequent classes to interact with one another to make a cohesive flow of a blackjack game.
+It has the following attrributes:
+    1. players = It's an empty list that will be filled by the players created by setup_players().
+    2. dealer - "Creates" the dealer by calling the Dealer class.
+    3. deck - Accesses the Deck class to create the card deck and give each card a Value.
+    4. round_number - A number representing how many rounds of blackjack have currently played.

+  - Furthermore, it has the following methods:
+    1. start() - Contains all the subsequent methods and a shuffle method and organizes them to create the flow of a blackjack game
+    2. setup_players() - Asks how many players will join and creates that many players each having their own access to the Player class.
+    3. place_bets() - For each player currently playing, ask them how much they will bet.
+    4. initial_deal() - Gives each player 2 cards from the deck face up while giving the dealer a card facing upwards and a card facing downwards
+    5. run_player_turns() - Checks if any of the players have a blackjack hand and removes them from the list of active players.
+For each player actively playing, ask them to hit or stand.
+Remove the player from the list of active players if they either get 21 points, bust, or stand.
+    6. run_dealer_turn() - Reveals the faced down card and would either draw until they have 17 points or more, or stand if they already do.
+    7. resolve_round() - Ends the round by giving or taking the amount each player betted in their balance, depending on the outcome of the game.
+    8. eliminate_broke_players() - Players with 0 or if possible, negative balance, will be removed from the list of players eligible to play.
+    9. ask_continue() - For the remaining players, asks if they want to continue playing or quit early and "cash out".
+If they want to continue, they continue playing, else they are removed from the list of players eligible to play.

 ## 🌊The Flow🎞
 aaaaaaaa